-Collaborators: Yiguo Liang, Jeremy Hill (DWR), Tom Moll (David Ford Consulting Engineers)
+Collaborators: Yiguo Liang , Jeremy Hill (DWR), Tom Moll (David Ford Consulting Engineers) Permission to Post pdf of Presentation on CWEMF Website: No Abstract:

 The 2017 Central Valley Flood Protection Plan Update refines the State Systemwide Investment Approach (SSIA) for flood management improvements in the Central Valley.
 Levee setbacks in the bypasses are one of the key management actions identified in the SSIA.
 This study presents the procedures and considerations required in the estimation of wave runup and wind setup for the proposed setback levees.
 Wind data from both Sacramento Executive Airport and Sacramento International Airport were analyzed and frequency analysis of the annual maximum wind speeds was conducted.
 Multiple sites were considered to maximize fetch length and wave runup and wind setup were estimated based on the design wind and the fetch length.
 The presentation will discuss the approach and key issues related to the analysis with an example from the Lower Elkhorn Basin area.

-5. Development of Stage-Frequency Curves in the Sacramento - San Joaquin Bay Delta for Current Climate, Sea Level Rise and Climate Change Conditions
+5. Development of Stage-Frequency Curves in the Sacramento - San Joaquin Bay Delta for Current Climate, Sea Level Rise and Climate Change Conditions (pdf 3.9mb)